Esri/i3s-spec/README.md

 ## Where can I use...?

-This table below shows the various 3d layer types that are currently supported by the <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS platform. </a>
-The ArcGIS software products listed below support publishing as well as consuming Scene Layers.
-The rows below in Table.
-1 indicate the current version of each software product that support scene layers.
+Table.
+1 below shows the various scene layer types that are currently supported by the <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS platform. </a> The software products listed below support publishing as well as consuming Scene Layers.

    ![App](./software_stack.png "Table showing the various ArcGIS software products that support Scene Layers")
-Table.1 Shows scene layer support in various ArcGIS Software products (rows indicate software product and version)
+Table.1 Various scene layer types as supported by different ArcGIS software products (rows indicate software product and version).

 The list of supported scene layer types in the ArcGIS platform is growing at every release.
-For example, support for [Point Cloud](./profiles/pointcloud.md) data as a scene layer type is currently in active development.
+For example, support for <em>PointCloud</em> scene layer is currently in active development.
 The complete specification is expected to be released in Q3 of 2016 and production software implementation shortly in Q4 of 2016.